Important

 Please go through the NeMo-Run README to get a high-level overview of NeMo-Run.

-For the purposes of this pretraining quickstart, we will use a relatively small model.
-We will begin with the NeMotron3 4b pretraining recipe, and go through the steps required to configure and launch pretraining.
+For this pretraining quickstart, we will use a relatively small model.
+We will begin with the Nemotron 3 4B pretraining recipe, and go through the steps required to configure and launch pretraining.

-All steps are being run from inside the NeMo dev container (nvcr.io/nvidia/nemo:dev).
-This tutorial was run on a node with 2 GPUs (each RTX 5880 with 48GB memory).
-Please change the configuration to match your host.
+As mentioned in the requirements, this tutorial was run on a node with 2 GPUs (each RTX 5880 with 48GB memory).
+If you intend to run on just 1 GPU or GPUs with lesser memory, please change the configuration to match your host.
 For example, you can reduce num_layers or hidden_size in the model config to make it fit on a single GPU.

 Run the following commands to set up your workspace and files: